mzernetsch/jrgen/README.md

 					"code":1,	//code is always an integer.
 					"message":"InvalidCredentials"	//message is always a string.
-					"data":{	//data is a json-schema describing its contents.
-Can be omitted is not used.
+					"data":{	//json-schema of the data object within a json-rpc error.
+Can be omitted if not used.

 					}
 				}